-Note: These settings only appear on Windows systems.
+Note: This setting only appears on Windows systems.

-Most Windows systems that test with the PTE (section 29 on page 101) use the "Automatic" method, so they don't require a boot CD or flash drive for testing.
-This employs the T.O.V.A.
+Most Windows systems that test with the PTE (section 29 on page 101) use an "Automatic" method, so they don't require manual steps for testing.
+These employ the T.O.V.A.
 PTE Activation service (section 35.6 on page 132) to boot the PTE.

-Here you can disable the T.O.V.A. service.
-This may cause the T.O.V.A. to regularly prompt you for permissions, so please see section 35.6.2 on page 133 for more information.
+If you are having problems with the T.O.V.A. service, you can disable communication with it, which prevents service-related messages from appearing.
+However, the T.O.V.A. will regularly prompt you for permission to perform the tasks that the service would normally perform in the background.
+Please see section 35.6.2 on page 133 for more information or contact T.O.V.A. tech support for help in resolving service issues (section 26 on page 78).